kvakvs/beam-wisdoms/docs/source/definitions.rst

     process takes its place and continues running where it left off.
 This allows some sort of fair scheduling where everyone is guaranteed a slice of time, no matter how busy some processes are.

+Slot
+    A special tagged value which points at a register, float register, or a stack slot.
+It is used internally by instructions and never appears in Erlang programs as data.

 .. _def-stack: